 Program.cs

-There are also methods that handle endpoint failures and exceptions, which should be modified to fit the needs of the endpoint.
+Additional methods are available to handle endpoint failures and exceptions.
+These should be modified as needed to suit the specific behavior of the endpoint.